 Hand-picked content for you:

-The fourth Airbus survey into the professional apps market shows that security and data confidentiality as well as reliability remain most important to survey respondents when looking for apps.
+The fifth Airbus survey into the professional apps market shows that security and data confidentiality as well as reliability remain most important to survey respondents when looking for apps.
 Download the latest report “Fingertip access to the latest trends in professional apps”

 8 - How do I get TETRA and a smartphone together in one device?